sreeix/redis-proxy/Readme.md

 Unfortunately I have had to make minor modifications to node-redis to support raw commands to redis, so it can't be published to npm as yet.
+But soon it should be available as an npm module

 Scenarios
 ============